Program in Humanistic Studies

 In combination with 218, this is the second half of a year-long interdisciplinary sequence exploring Western culture from the 15th to the 20th centuries.
 Prerequisite: 216-217 or instructor's permission.
 All meetings are listed under 218.
 A. Grafton, B. Alsdorf

-HUM 222 Visions of Transformation: Religious and Secular (see REL 222)
+HUM 222 Religion in Modern Thought and Film (see REL 222)

 HUM 227 The World of the Middle Ages (see MED 227)